Trump’s Tax Plan: America Gets a Lump of Coal in its Christmas Stocking

 Recent corporate behavior indicates that they use excess cash to buy back stock rather than make capital investment.
 This benefits stockholders but does not provide jobs.
 Should we believe that corporations will use differently the extra money provided by tax relief?

 Common sense should warn us that increasing our already dangerously high national debt is folly.
-Common sense should tell us that placing government expenditures on a “credit card” only delays the day of reckoning and makes our economic problems worse.
+It should tell us that placing government expenditures on a “credit card” only delays the day of reckoning and makes our economic problems worse.

 Common sense tells me Trump’s tax relief bill is not a giant Christmas present to America.
 It tells me we got a giant lump of coal in our stocking.
 Maybe Congress doesn’t think very highly of the American people.